For live links, click to: riverhouses.org/2019-frost

 Our River Houses poetry calendar for the 2019–2020 homeschool year is now available on our main calendar page (riverhouses.org/calendars).
 It’s a collection of forty-eight friends we get to know over the course of the year, and we invite you and your students to join us!
 Our poem for this second week of September, as summer begins changing to autumn, is Robert Frost’s “The Tuft of Flowers.”

-Frost is a wonderful poet for younger people because his poems are generally well structured and use direct language.
+Frost is a wonderful poet for younger people because many of his poems have a regular structure and use direct language.
 “The Tuft of Flowers” is a poem about mowing a field, and its characters are two farmhands and a butterfly.
 The first farmhand is the narrator; the second farmhand is “off stage” and never appears, although we learn something about him by seeing the work he has done; and the butterfly — the butterfly is the character who brings the two farmhands together.

 The Tuft of Flowers